Subscribe to get Updates

 Preserve business relationships

 The primary aim of mediation is to enable mediation parties to resolve their disputes respectfully and to ensure that winners are involved in the process.
-Mediation thereby helps maintain partnerships, such as maintaining the stability of a contract according to the lease agreement with no interruption to each party’s enterprise.
+Mediation thereby helps maintain partnerships, such as maintaining the stability of a contract according to the lease agreement, with no interruption to each party’s enterprise.

 Ownership over the process and outcome

-The mediator’s task in the mediation is not to decide or a conclusion about who is at fault in the conflict.
+The mediator’s task in the mediation is not to decide or reach a conclusion about who is at fault in the conflict.
 The mediator focuses on initiating the mediation process to help the mediation groups identify options that resolve their issues and needs.
 The purpose of mediation, provided the above, is to help the parties find a realistic compromise agreeable to all concerned.
 This is because the negotiating parties are the ones who can determine how to resolve their conflict, including their settlement arrangement specifics.
 Therefore, the resolution of the case is squarely under their power.
 Each side will escape the possibility of losing in court if they wish to pursue judicial redress in the courts of Singapore.

 Previous Post